Bug report #14436

 Funded by Boundless

-#4 Updated by Admire Nyakudya over 3 years ago
+#4 Updated by Admire Nyakudya about 4 years ago

 If I define a dbname it works.
 But I thought the point of using service files is to have the whole database configuration defined in the service file and then just connect.
 So this way does it mean the port,user name,password are the only parameters that are read from the service file when using DB Manager.
 When using service files with the Add postgis layers you can just specify service file and no other parameters and it still works.

-#5 Updated by Luigi Pirelli over 3 years ago
+#5 Updated by Luigi Pirelli about 4 years ago

 I don't think this is a but... but a feature request

 when you add a db layer you connect to a specified db+table (otherwise default is tablename=username)... also just testing connection need a db... if not set it test on postgres db that is the administrative db always present.